vmchale/jacinda/doc/guide.md

 ### CSV Processing

-We can convert `.csv` data to use ASCII separators with the aid of [xsv](https://github.com/BurntSushi/xsv), viz.
+We can convert `.csv` data to use ASCII separators with the aid of [csvkit](https://csvkit.readthedocs.io/en/latest/scripts/csvformat.html), viz.

 ```
-xsv fmt file.csv --ascii | ja --asv '$1'
+csvformat -D$'\x1f' -M$'\x1e' file.csv | ja --asv '$1'
 ```

 For "well-behaved" csv data, we can simply split on `,`: